qijianpeng/awesome-edge-computing/README.md

   Environments, which uses CloudSim Plus and PureEdgeSim as the underlying simulation framework.

+- [Shadow](https://github.com/shadow/shadow): Shadow is a discrete-event network simulator that directly executes real application code, enabling you to simulate distributed systems with thousands of network-connected processes in realistic and scalable private network experiments using your laptop, desktop, or server running Linux.

 - [SUMO - ITS](https://sumo.dlr.de/docs/SUMO_at_a_Glance.html): "Simulation of
   Urban MObility", or "SUMO" for short, is an open source, microscopic, multi-modal traffic simulation.
 It allows to simulate how a given traffic